Have you ever cried tears of frustration in your trailer after a run, knowing deep down that you had the potential to achieve so much more?

-Except for my pony, Freckles, munching on grass a few yards away, I was alone.
+Except for my pony, Freckles, munching a few yards away, I was alone.

 And I was unconscious.